fgpv-vpgf/fgpv-vpgf/pull_request_template.md

 - [ ] Release notes have been updated
 - [ ] PR targets the correct release version
 - [ ] Help files and documentation have been updated
+- [ ] orignal issue has been reviewed & updated to reflect the PR content

 Remember, it is a *muffin offence* to open a PR with any of the above checklist items incomplete.